caomingkai/Shopify-BundleSales-webApp/README.md

  ### Related File:
    1. index.php  --- render the first page after merchants click the app icon in their admin panel
    1. addBundle.php  --- add new bundle sales
-      + update shopBundle.txt / shadowToOrigin.txt
+      + update shopBundle.sql / shadowToOrigin.sql
       + make REST calls to Shopify server to modify shop.metafield for this shop
       + make REST calls to Shopify server to add **"shadow products"** with sales price
       + update and inject bundle_detect.liquid and other code snippet into assets on Shopify server for this shop
    1. deleteBundle.php --- delete specific bundle
       + same as deleteBundle.php
-   1. productInfo.txt  ---**read**
+   1. productInfo.sql  ---**read**
-   1. collectionInfo.txt   --- **read**
+   1. collectionInfo.sql   --- **read**
-   1. shopBundle.txt  --- **read/write** --- keep record of bundleInfo for this shop.
+   1. shopBundle.sql  --- **read/write** --- keep record of bundleInfo for this shop.
 Content format:
       + unique bundleID , item num, productID and discount pairs
       + 1,3,19202,0.5,12021,0.8,19393,0.8
  ### Work Flow:
    1. when merchants click app icon in their admin panel, direct them to this frontend page, which is actually a php file rendering into html.
    2. First, check database, see if there already exists bundle sales.
 If so, display bundle info at top; if not, display nothing.
 Also, on display panel, there should be 'delete' button for merchant to use, which would send AJAX call to deleteBundle.php.
 Then the deleteBundle.php deal with bundle deletion.
-And update shopBundle.txt / shadowToOrigin.txt etc.
+And update shopBundle.sql / shadowToOrigin.sql etc.
    3. In the php file, read product/collection information from local database, for merchants later select from to make their bundle sales combo.
 And write these info and checkbox into a <div></div> block.
    4. When merchants click 'choose item', it will open a modal window with info read from <div> block, making selection.
    5. Merchants continue adding items and their discounts, then click 'submit'.
 This would send AJAX call to addBundle.php.